syncfusion-content/javascript-docs/js/Ribbon/Getting-Started.md

 Also Ribbon have internal dependencies which includes `ej.core` libraries and [`child controls`](http://help.syncfusion.com/js/api/ejribbon#requires).
 For getting started, you can refer `ej.web.all.min.js` which includes `ej.core` and all Syncfusion JavaScript controls.

-Add the specific theme reference to your HTML file by referring the appropriate `ej.web.all.min.css` which contains `ej.widgets.core.min.css` (layout related css) and `ej.theme.min.css` (theme related css) for all the Syncfusion controls.
+Add the specific theme reference to your HTML file by referring the appropriate `ej.web.all.min.css` which contains `ej.widgets.core.min.css` (layout related CSS) and `ej.theme.min.css` (theme related CSS) for all the Syncfusion controls.

 Create a basic HTML file as shown below to create your Ribbon.